commanderx16/x16-docs/X16 Reference - 03 - BASIC.md

 * The unreleased BASIC V10 extended the escaped tokens up to $CE-$0D (`RPALETTE`) and $FE-$45 (`EDIT`).

 The X16 BASIC aims to be as compatible as possible with this encoding.
 Keywords added to X16 BASIC that also exist in other versions of BASIC match the token, and new keywords are encoded in the ranges $CE-$80+ and $FE-$80+.

+### Auto-Boot

+When BASIC starts, it automatically executes the `BOOT` command, which tries to load a PRG file beginning with `AUTOBOOT.X16` from device 8 and, if successful, runs it.
+Here are some use cases for this:

+* An SD card with a game can auto-boot this way.
+* An SD card with a collection of applications can show a menu that allows selecting an application to load.
+* The user's "work" SD card can contain a small auto-boot BASIC program that sets the keyboard layout and changes the screen colors, for example.